Bigger than the Game?

 Canberra Times 10th May 1973

-Presumably as a way to avoid the suspension, Don registered to the Toowoomba Rugby League Referees’ Association and thereafter continued to referee representative appointments.
+Presumably to avoid the suspension, Don registered to the Toowoomba Rugby League Referees’ Association and thereafter continued to referee representative appointments.

 Don’s move to Toowoomba.

 In 1974, the Australian Rugby League appointed Don to the interstate series, causing further actions by the referees.
 Don continued to referee international tests until 1977.
 Later Don served with the Queensland Rugby League Referees’ Association and was awarded life membership to the to the organisation.

 An account on referee appointments.

 Rugby League News 1977

 I remain as passionate about the game now as I was when I first joined the Association back in 1964.
 Many things have changed over the fifty years that I have been a member.
 When I first got involved the game was very different.

 Not so much about the rules but more in the role that the game played in bringing the community together as the local team played at the local ground.
 With no pay TV and only the Sunday match of the day covered on the radio and ABC TV, the only way to stay in touch with your team was to go to the game.
 We regularly officiated games in front of sell-out crowds that were not backwards in coming forward to let you know if you made a mistake.
 Rest assured that a crowd of 8,000 parochial fans can be far more critical than 10 different camera angles!